MayoCalc / Blog / Finance

 $1,000/month1 month10 months1.7 years

-These timelines assume a high-yield savings account earning about 4.5% APY, which shaves a few months off the longer targets.
-You can model your exact scenario with the Savings Goal Calculator.
+These numbers assume a high-yield savings account earning ~4.5% APY, which shaves a bit off the longer timelines.
+The Savings Goal Calculator will give you an exact date based on your specific numbers.

 Where an Emergency Fund Fits in Your Financial Plan

-This is not a rigid sequence.
-Some steps happen simultaneously.
-But the emergency fund should generally be fully funded before you start investing beyond your employer match.
-The reason is simple: investments can lose value in the short term.
-If you have $10,000 invested but no emergency fund, and you lose your job during a market downturn, you may have to sell investments at a loss to cover expenses.
-The emergency fund prevents that forced selling.
+Some of these happen in parallel.
+But the emergency fund should be fully funded before you start investing beyond your employer match.
+The reason is simple: if you've got $10,000 in index funds and zero emergency savings, and you lose your job while the market is down 30%, you're forced to sell investments at a loss to cover rent.
+The emergency fund prevents that exact scenario.

-For a big-picture view of where you stand, the Net Worth Calculator can help you see how your emergency fund fits into your total financial picture.
-And if you are thinking about long-term goals like retirement, the Retirement Calculator and our guide on retirement savings by age can help you plan the next stage.
+For a big-picture view of where you stand, the Net Worth Calculator shows how your emergency fund fits into your total financial picture.
+And when you're ready to think about longer-term goals, the Retirement Calculator and our guide on retirement savings by age are good next steps.

 Set Your Savings Goal